TazHinkle/dnd-monster-charts/README.md

 ## Objectives

-- Black dragon radar stat chart (STR, WIS, etc)
+- Radar or Bar stat chart (STR, WIS, etc)
-- Monster types pie chart or
 - Monster names just in a table
     - name
     - type
     - size
     - challenge_rating
 - Jump to different pages of the monster tables: #page=5

+- Sortable List
+    - Event Listeners on the chart headings
+    - Sort functions for visible types